elizabethengelman/tic-tac-toe_clojure/README.md

 This is a Tic Tac Toe game, written in Clojure using Speclj as a testing framework.
 The first implementation will allow for human-vs-human play.
-Then, it will allow for a human to play against the computer.
-The user will be able to choose whether they play against a dumb computer player which chooses random moves, or a smart computer that using the minimax algorithm to choose its moves.
+The next extension will allow for a human to play against the computer.
+The user will be able to choose whether they play against a dumb computer which chooses random moves, or a smart computer that uses the minimax algorithm to choose its moves.

 To run this program, clone the repo: